Skip to main content

 Key messages

-In the medium term, combining digital monitoring with tailored support via an online platform probably encourages people to adhere to inhaled treatment and reduces treatment burden (demands on people with CF made by their healthcare needs and the impact this has on their well-being) but without improving quality of life.
+In the medium term, combining digital monitoring with tailored support via an online platform probably encourages people to adhere to inhaled treatment and reduces treatment demands on people with CF made by their healthcare needs and the impact this has on their well-being, but without improving their quality of life.

-Future research should look at using digital technology to help children and adults with CF adhere to their inhaled treatments and consider how this affects other areas of their treatment plan.
+Future research should assess digital technology for helping children and adults with CF adhere to their inhaled treatments and consider how this affects other areas of their treatment.

 What is CF?